AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

 ### Known Issues {#known-issues}

-* After installing the service pack 6.4.6, you may see multiple entries for `Apache Commons Codec` in the `system/console`bundles.
-To resolve this, execute the following command.
+* After installing AEM 6.4 Service Pack 6, you may see multiple entries for `Apache Commons Codec` in the `system/console` bundles.
+To resolve this, execute the following command:

-`sh removing-commons.codec-1.11.0.sh <host> <port> <username> <password>` For example:
+  `sh removing-commons.codec-1.11.0.sh <host> <port> <username> <password>`

+  For example:

   `sh removing-commons.codec-1.11.0.sh or1010050214114 4502 admin admin`

-  The script removes all entries of `Apache Commons Codec` but except the latest version, which is greater than 1.11.0.
+  The command retains the latest version (greater than 1.11.0) of `Apache Commons Codec` and removes other entries.

   > [Note]
   >